 In the first quarter of 2023, the Company realized a one-time gain from its ratable share of dispute resolution proceeds of approximately \$9.0 million from the senior mezzanine lender at the Company's prior Los Angeles, California mixed-use project construction mezzanine loan and retained B-participation investment, which is recorded in equity in earnings of unconsolidated ventures on the Company's consolidated statements of operations.
 In connection with the settlement, effective January 26, 2023, the Company has no further interest in the loan or investment.
-During the third quarter of 2021, the mixed-use project recorded fair value losses totaling \$268.5 million.
-As a result, the Company recognized its proportionate share of fair value losses equaling \$97.9 million during the third quarter of 2021, which is recorded in equity in earnings of unconsolidated ventures on the Company's consolidated statements of operations.
-The loss write-down represented the Company's remaining proportionate share in the investment.
-The mixed-use project did not recognize any interest income for the years ended December 31, 2022 and 2021.
+The Company recognized no equity in earnings of unconsolidated ventures on the mixed-use project during the year ended December 31, 2022.